gostevedore/stevedore/examples/06-git-build-context-example/README.md

 root@6a88123e81cc:/$ /usr/bin/ssh-keygen  -t rsa -q -N "password" -f id_rsa -C "apenella@stevedore.test"
 ```

-You can find the used keys [here](./fixtures/ssh/).

 ##### Creating the known_hosts File
-This example provides a preconfigured `known_hosts` file that enables seamless and secure access to Git repositories, eliminating the need for manual host key verification.
+This example creates a `known_hosts` file that enables seamless and secure access to Git repositories, eliminating the need for manual host key verification.
 By including this file, you can establish a connection to the Git server without encountering any host verification prompts, ensuring a smooth and secure workflow.

 ```sh
 $ ssh-keyscan -H gitserver.stevedore.test > ~/.ssh/known_hosts